 1. Choose the bag you intend to bring

 When I travel by air, I make it my goal to fit all of my belongings into a carry-on size bag.
 If I choose the bag in advance I can easily visualize how much I can pack.
-Of course, if you find this size to be totally unrealistic you can re-evaluate down the line, but I like to challenge myself.
+Of course, if you find this size to be totally unrealistic you can re-evaluate down the line.
+Because I almost always travel with only carry-on luggage, I now challenge myself to fit everything I can into the smallest bag possible.

 2. Lay everything out